A Simplicial Approach to Stratified Homotopy Theory: Introduction

 In section \ref{SimplicialStructure}, we show that the model category is simplicial and that we actually have a combinatorial model category, see Theorem \ref{SimplicialModelCategory}.
 Furthermore, for $X$ a fibrant filtered simplicial set, using the simplicial category structure, we define $s\pi_n(X)$ the filtered homotopy groups of $X$.
-For $n\geq 0$, $s\pi_n(X)$ is a filtered simplicial set built from the $n$-th homotopy groups of the filtered pieces of $X$ such as the strata and the links.
-When $X$ is trivially filtered, we recover the usual homotopy groups of $X$ (See Remark \ref{SkeletonHomotopyGroups}), but in general the structure is much richer.
-In particular, we get that the $s\pi_n$, seen as filtered simplicial sets, completely characterize the homotopy equivalences between fibrant filtered simplicial sets.
+For $n\geq 0$, $s\pi_n(X)$ is a diagram of groups (or sets, if $n=0$) built from the $n$-th homotopy groups of the filtered pieces of $X$ such as the strata and the links.
+When $X$ is trivially filtered, we recover the usual homotopy groups of $X$ but in general the structure is much richer (See Remark \ref{RemarqueFilteredHomotopyGroupsSimplicialSets}).
+In particular, we get that the filtered homotopy groups completely characterize the filtered homotopy equivalences between fibrant filtered simplicial sets.
 More precisely, we have the following result :